CEO Carplus

 Yes, but at the end of term, you don’t have a car in your possession.
 Whatever you save on the monthly cost comes at the expense of having no equity at the end.
 However, it does mean that you’ll have more funds for a new leasing agreement (or a down payment if you change your mind).

-Comparing prices before buying a car is extremely easy - you just look at the price tag and factor in fees and taxes.
+Comparing prices before buying a car is extremely easy - you just look at the price tag and factor in and taxes.
 With leasing, it’s harder to understand what makes more sense financially.

 Let’s take a new £30,000 Mercedes GLA.
 The first deposit at the start of the lease is £2,000 (although it’s common for the lesser to invoke the contract without the first payment).
 You lease a car for 48 months at a 3% interest rate.
 If you were to buy the car, the monthly payment would be around £700, but under a lease, it would be half as much.